oat-sa/taohub-articles/forge/Functionality-access-control.md

 Managing
 --------

 An interface exist to give access for entire module or specific action in the user management.
-It’s more for developper than user by the way it shows methods and classes (actions/modules).
+It’s more for developer than user by the way it shows methods and classes (actions/modules).

 ![](http://forge.taotesting.com/attachments/1680/manager_roles_rights.png)

-It’s hidded !
+It’s hidden !
 To activate it, in the structures.xml of tao add this line

 <section id="manage_rolesrights" name="Manages Roles Rights" url="/tao/Roles/index" />
 The interface show the roles, select one to display modules by extension, showing directly what’s selected, partialy selected or not selected.
 Click on a module to display the actions, showing what’s selected or not and at the bottome of this list, a way to select all (access by module) even if the module is modified (new action or less).